 What is Nutritional Fitness?

 Nutritional fitness involves the development and maintenance of a high quality, nutritional diet.
 Eating a balanced diet of fruits, vegetables, lean meats, healthy fats, and whole grains supports service members’ and their families’ physical and psychological health and performance, and can contribute to optimal lifelong health.

 Maintaining a healthy diet and ensuring their children receive adequate nutrition is a concern for most parents.
 For children with food sensitivities, like many children with autism and related diseases, parents may find it more difficult to ensure their children are getting quality nutrition.

-Join the Family Development and Early Intervention team for the Yuck!
+View the Yuck!
 I Don’t Eat That!
-Nutrition and Selective Eating in Young Children with Autism webinar this Wednesday, June 12 from 11am to 12:30pm EDT.
-This webinar will address the common concerns regarding eating and nutrition for children with autism and related diseases and provide strategies for ensuring children with autism and related diseases are receiving adequate nutrition.
+Nutrition and Selective Eating in Young Children with Autism webinar that addresses the common concerns regarding eating and nutrition for children with autism and related diseases and provides strategies for ensuring that children with autism and related diseases are receiving adequate nutrition.